 The blended paediatric first aid course is in 2 parts:

 Part 1 each learner will receive a copy of a first aid book and email support from a tutor, if required, to assist their understanding in preparation for the face to face training day where the knowledge will be assessed.

 Part 2 is a 8 hour face to face course where attendees will learn and demonstrate all the practical sections of the course.

 This qualification is assessed by the following two methods:

 - Practical assessment – there will be continual assessment by the tutor as participants demonstrate the practical first aid skills, during the face to face session

-- Theory assessment – Learners must answer a series of written questions prior to the session using the Highfield assessment paperwork.
-Each learner will recieve a copy of a first aid book and email support support from a tutor to assist their understanding.
+- Theory assessment – Learners must answer a series of multiple choice questions during the session using the Highfield assessment paperwork.
+Each learner will receive a copy of a first aid book and email support from a tutor to assist their understanding.